GSA/search.digitalgov.gov/_posts/2015-11-02-monthly-reports.md

 You can also toggle between filtered and unfiltered views of the data by clicking on the filter icon (<i class="icon-filter"></i>) in the top navigation bar.
 The filtered data represent our best effort to show you real searches performed by your site's visitors.
 The unfiltered data include nearly all searches and clicks.
 Only known spiders (such as Bingbot and Googlebot) are excluded.

-Data are available in the Admin Center from August 2014.

 ## Monthly Usage Stats

 Data for the total number of queries and clicks.
 Use this report to find and analyze the so-called [short head](http://www.searchtools.com/analysis/long-tail.html){% external_link %} of your most popular search queries and clicks, which are typically the same as your site's [top tasks](http://www.usability.gov/tags/task-analysis/).

 ### Queries with No Results

 A list of queries that returned no results.
 Sometimes searchers look for information on the wrong website, and sometimes they use different words than what are used on the page, and so they get no results from the search index.
 Use this list of Queries with No Results to help searchers get to the information they're looking for.
-You can set up [Best Bets (Text or Graphics)](/manual/best-bets.html)), or a [Routed Query](/manual/routed-queries.html).
+You can set up [Best Bets](/manual/best-bets.html), or a [Routed Query](/manual/routed-queries.html).
 You can also [customize the No Results message](/manual/no-results.html) displayed on your results page.

 ## Impressions and Clicks by Module